fsiyavud/mcp-google-map/README.md

   - Search for places near a specific location with customizable radius and filters
   - Get detailed place information including ratings, opening hours, and contact details
+  - Resolve global free-form text queries into precise candidates with `is_area` hints

 - **Geocoding Services**